shcaba/Sebastes_melanops_WA/Document/_main.md

 The Black Rockfish assessment is being considered as a category 1 assessment with a $P^*$ = 0.45, $\sigma$ = 0.50, and a time-varying buffer applied to set the ABC below the OFL.
 These multipliers are also combined with the rockfish MSY proxy of SPR\textsubscript{50} and the 40-10 harvest control rule to calculate OFLs and ACLs.
 A twelve-year (2023-2034) projection of the reference model using these specifications along with input removals for 2023 and 2024 provided by the Groundfish Management Team (Katie Pierson, ODFW, pers. comm.) is provided in Table \ref{tab:project}.

 Uncertainty in management quantities for the reference model was characterized by exploring various model specifications in a decision table, with the desire for states of nature to represent uncertainty in both scale and relative stock status  Initial explorations considering alternative specifications of natural mortality.
 This was based on using the estimated $M$ scenario as a low state of nature and applying the sex-specific $M$ values from the 2023 Oregon model as the high state of nature.
 These produced wide states of nature (Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl}).
 Discussion with the STAR panel led to defining two other states of nature based on the reference model uncertainty in ending spawning output.
 Low and high states of nature were determined by applying an initial recruitment ($lnR_0$) value that lead to current spawning output values equivalent to the 12.5% and 87.5% percentile values from the current spawning output distribution (Figure \ref{fig:stateofnature_SO} and Figure \ref{fig:stateofnature_depl}) that are not as widely spread as the initial states of nature, but are constructed from the current model specifications.
 The resultant decision table (Table \ref{tab:dec-tab}) was built around the initial $lnR_0$ states of nature approach.
+The catch rows assume P* values of 0.45 and 0.4, then a constant catch using the yield at FSPR=0.5.

 ## Evaluation of Scientific Uncertainty